- Page Count: 279

 Eadlyn still isn’t sure she’ll find the fairytale ending her parents did twenty years ago.
 But sometimes the heart has a way of surprising you…and soon Eadlyn must make a choice that feels more impossible—and more important—than she ever imagined.

-So… this book was a great reminder of how weak the story & characters got at the end of The Selection series and how much beautiful covers can disappoint me.
+So… this book was a great reminder of how weak the story & characters got at the end of The Selection series and HOW MUCH BEAUTIFUL COVERS CAN DISAPPOINT ME.

-I genuinely loved the first part of Eadlyn’s story in The Heir, but there really was no plot arc in this sequel.
+I genuinely liked the first part of Eadlyn’s story in The Heir, but there really was no plot arc in this sequel.
 It just plowed straight through in a bland line to the end.
 Everyone’s character was reduced to some empty shell with dialogue… I can’t even properly rage about how infuriatingly DULL this whole thing was because I’m still so bored.

 There was a partial focus on her mother’s health issues, half of a focus on Eadyln coming to terms with ruling the country, and then sometimes she’d randomly remember that whole Selection thing.
 Everything felt like a side show, especially the typical background chatter of political unrest that this series fails so well at.
 These books are fun fluffy reads, but the embarrassing attempts at political analysis completely destroy them.

 My biggest issue with all of the books I’ve read by Kiera Cass is that events seem to happen because the author just wants them to.
 The whole book read like watching a middle school play… like all of the characters are forced to say these lines without actually feeling anything or having any realistic reactions and then they rush haphazardly onto the next scene.
 One second Eadlyn’s barely talking to a guy and the next second they’re crying about how they’re soulmates and getting married??
 I do not care.
 I feel nothing except regret for the past 2 hours I spent reading this mess.
-I’m mostly upset because I really did like the characters in the first book and wanted to see some resolution… this book was really short, so it’s not like it needed to rush.